-Learn everything you need to know about the most popular payment methods for B2B webshops and marketplaces.
+Learn everything you need to know about the most popular payment methods for B2B online shops and marketplaces.

 The growth of B2B e-commerce has been unprecedented in recent years as the advantages of e-commerce become increasingly hard to ignore.
 The Covid-19 pandemic has only served to accelerate this trend, with more and more B2B companies forced to reevaluate their sales strategies and start selling online.

-Today’s B2B buyers want a seamless checkout experience with payment terms that fit their needs.
-They will naturally purchase goods and services from companies that offer their favored payment methods and flexible terms.
+Today’s B2B purchasers want a seamless checkout experience with payment terms that fit their needs.
+They will naturally purchase goods and services from companies that offer their favoured payment methods and flexible terms.

-Buy Now Pay Later (BNPL) is the most popular payment method in the B2B sector and has been for some time now.
-Buyers are familiar with these solutions from offline B2B transactions and B2C e-commerce and want the same flexibility when shopping online for their company.
+Buy Now Pay Later (BNPL) is the most popular payment method in B2B trade and has been for some time now.
+Purchasers are familiar with these solutions from offline B2B transactions and B2C e-commerce and want the same flexibility when shopping online for their company.

 Payment processes are significantly more complex in B2B than in B2C.
 In B2B, transactions have lengthy approval and settlement times, often taking days or even weeks, whereas B2C payments are usually processed immediately.
 There are several reasons for this.